Shah charges oppn with trying to build 'corridor for infiltrators' in Bihar | Politics

 - India

-Union Home Minister Amit Shah on Sunday charged the INDIA bloc with trying to build a "corridor for infiltrators", unlike Prime Minister Narendra Modi, who wanted to build an "industrial corridor".
+Union Home Minister Amit Shah on Sunday charged the INDIA bloc with trying to build a ''corridor for infiltrators'', unlike Prime Minister Narendra Modi, who wanted to ''set up an industrial corridor''.

-Addressing a rally in Sasaram town of Bihar, on the final day of campaign for the second and final phase of assembly elections, Shah also promised a future that ''mortar shells that will be dropped on Pakistan will be manufactured at an ordnance factory in this state''.
+Addressing back-to-back rallies in Sasaram and Arwal towns of Bihar, on the final day of campaign for the second and final phase of assembly elections, Shah also promised a future that ''mortar shells that will be dropped on Pakistan will be manufactured at an ordnance factory in this state''.

 ''When the government at the Centre was helmed by Manmohan Singh, Sonia Gandhi and Lalu, terrorists struck at will on our soil.
 In contrast, now we are beating up the terrorists inside their homes,'' Shah asserted.